Jack Scully: Partying and drug addiction

-Olivia introduced Jack to drugs and he began taking them while out partying.
-Bunyan revealed that when he got the storyline saying Jack was going to become a drug addict, he decided to get away from the "pretty boy image" and grew his hair long.
-He added "The make-up artists would try and touch up my face and I'd say, 'no, I'm supposed to be on drugs!'
+Olivia soon introduces Jack to drugs.
+When Bunyan received the scripts revealing Jack was going to become a drug addict, he decided to get away from his character's "pretty boy image" and grew his hair long.
+He commented "The make-up artists would try and touch up my face and I'd say, 'no, I'm supposed to be on drugs!'
 So I'd go on set with no make-up and would rub my eyes and look like a scruff."
-To raise money for their new lifestyle, Jack and Olivia stole some tools from the building site to sell.
-Olivia persuaded Jack to frame Darren Stark (Todd MacDonald) for the theft.
+To raise money for their new lifestyle, Jack and Olivia steal some tools from the building site to sell.
+Olivia persuades Jack to frame Darren Stark (Todd MacDonald) for the theft.
 Bunyan said Jack would have taken the blame for the theft himself if Olivia had not been pressuring him.
-The following week, Jack found himself waking up in the gutter following yet another night out.
-He had no recollection of what happened and he was found and taken home by Max Hoyland (Stephen Lovatt) and Lou Carpenter (Tom Oliver).
-Max became worried about Jack and told Steph about finding him.
-Steph then confronted Jack about his partying and her suspicion that he was taking drugs.
+The following week, Jack wakes up in the gutter following yet another night out with no recollection of what has happened.
+He is found and taken home by Max Hoyland (Stephen Lovatt) and Lou Carpenter (Tom Oliver).
+Becoming worried about Jack, Max tells Steph about the incident and she confronts Jack about his partying and her suspicions that he is taking drugs.
+Bunyan was pleased with the storyline, calling it "really cool, because it's branched out and got a bit edgy.
+It's the first time a character's really had the whole drug thing happening on Neighbours."
+Bunyan said Jack would have "a lot of brushes with death" before his departure from the series.
+He also said he had filmed some stunts, including a car crash, but his final storyline would be "nice" to go out on.